ayushgoel/wtb/presentation.md

 ```

 ???
-Explain how it gets entityName() and the default implementation for `object`.
+Explain how it gets name() and the default implementation for `object`.

 ---
 class: middle, center